saitawngpha/smartcontracts/README.md

-## Simple project in Smart Contracts
+## Learning Smart Contracts
-> A simple project in Smart Contracts
+> A simple project in Smart Contracts.